+Here’s our version of Packing Tips for Female Backpackers.
 Packing for a trip can be one of the most exciting (oh my gosh, I’m really going somewhere!) and stressful (how am I supposed to fit all of this into that?!) parts of a trip.
 Depending on what you pack and how you pack it can either excite you or make you throw your clothes all around the room in frustration.

 I used to stuff more than I needed into my bag.
 I would pack shirts and pants that I wouldn’t even touch during the duration of my trip.
 I always end up wearing the same outfits because they are either comfortable, for hiking or walking around, or cute, for going out to dinner.
 When you’re traveling, no one is going to realize you’ve worn the same shirt three days in a row (“Smell?
 What smell?”).
 To be honest, when I was volunteering in South Africa, I wore the same pair of pants seven days in a row- yes, seven- and I was with the same group of people the entire time.
 Did I care?
 Nope!
-As long as my backpack is lighter and there are less things in it, I don’t care.
+As long as my backpack is lighter and there are fewer things in it, I don’t care.

 1. Find the right backpack